 Many ADEs have quality assurance systems in place and also have significant experience in working on large government projects.

-When agencies wish to procure from registered disability organisations, all factors need to be considered relevant to the goods or service being purchased.
+When agencies wish to procure from ADEs, all factors need to be considered relevant to the goods or service being purchased.
 These include: